HishaamDeVries/pos-system/Readme.md

-# Point of sale Application Using React, JavaScript and CSS
+# Point of Sale Application Using React, JavaScript and CSS

 # All dependencies for front-end